Azure-Samples/azure-service-operator-samples/README.md

 # Azure Service Operator Samples

 This project contains example uses of the Azure Service Operator.
 These examples show how to deploy Azure services alongside your Kubernetes deployments.
-For more information on ASO v2, refer to our [official documentation website](https://azure.github.io/azure-service-operator/).
+For more information on ASO, refer to our [official documentation website](https://azure.github.io/azure-service-operator/).

 ## Examples